Senior woman with stretch band being assist by female physiotherapist

 Updated on

 An essential part of private health insurance is to provide cover for acute conditions that can be effectively treated in hospital.
-On top of that, insurers will also offer you a range of additional benefits, either as standard or as an optional extra.
+On top of that, insurers may also offer you a range of additional benefits, either as standard or as an optional extra.
 Here, we look at complementary and alternative treatments and whether they’re included in private health insurance policies.

 Rated Excellent